Fengshui in Chinese Culture

 All elements of a system influence each other.

 Fengshui can be observed and considered, using different scales.
 A city, a town, a village, a house, a single room all can be seen as a Fengshui system.

-It is believed that good people are also influential, since they have the aura to positively influence the surroundings, both nearby people and the environment, and vise versa.
+It is believed that good people are also influential, because they have the aura to positively influence the surroundings, both nearby people and the environment, and vise versa.
 People’s efforts are important as well.

 There is no absolute right or wrong.
 Every situation is different and should be considered from critical and specific perspectives.

 1 The best shape of a whole house is a square or rectangular.